Mitscherlich/antigen/docs/API-reference.md

 # API Reference

-The default entpoint if you run this locally is `http://localhost:3000`.
+The default endpoint if you run this locally is `http://localhost:3000`.
 For my demo, is `https://api.mitscherlich.me/antigen`.

 ## Users